Cheteshwar Pujara announces retirement from all forms of cricket

 Guwahati: Veteran Indian cricketer Cheteshwar Pujara on Sunday announced his retirement from all forms of the game.
 The Saurashtra cricketer made the revelation on social media.

-Pujara, one of India’s most reliable Test batters, finished his career as the eighth-highest run-scorer in Test cricket for India, with 7,195 runs at an average of 43.60, including 19 centuries.
+Pujara, one of India’s most reliable Test batters, finished his career as the eighth-highest run-scorer in Test cricket for India, with 7,195 runs at an average of 43.60, including 19 centuries in 103 Tests.

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!